 - Clear means are stated for measuring the success of the proposal

 - A budget is submitted showing the overall financial picture of the organization, other fundraising efforts, and how much additional money is needed.

 - A compelling vision that the funding of the grant will improve quality of life in our area

 Where does the money come from for PACF grants?

 The Parsons Area Community Foundation is funded solely through individual or corporate donations.
 Grants from unrestricted and field of interest funds are made at the discretion of the board.
 As most funds are endowed, the PACF spending policy is 3-5% of the total assets averaged over the prior three years.
 Other grants and scholarships are made through donor advised, designated, scholarship, provisional, and agency funds per the terms of the original fund agreements.

 When are grants given?

-The competitive grant cycle for grants from unrestricted and field of interest funds begins in January with grant proposals submitted to PACF for review.
+The competitive grant cycle for grants from unrestricted and field of interest funds begins in January with grant proposals submitted to PACF for review by January 31.
 Final decisions are made in late March or early April, and the grants are awarded later in April or early May.
 Donor-advised funds provide grants throughout the year as requested by the advisor for the fund.
 The PACF board will only consider a grant proposal out of cycle if there is evidence of critical time sensitive need.